vincetoby/alx-system_engineering-devops/0x00-shell_basics/README.md

 17. 101-clean_emacs: This script deletes all files in the current working directory that end with the character ~
 18. 102-tree: This script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 19. 103-commas: This script lists all the files and directories of the current directory, separated by commas (,)
+20. school.mgc: This script creates a magic file school.mgc that can be used with the command file to detect School data files.